Ezequiel González Ocantos

 (Ph.D.
 (Notre Dame); MPhil, BA Hons (Cambridge))

-I obtained my Ph.D. from the University of Notre Dame in 2012.
+I recieved my Ph.D. from the University of Notre Dame in 2012.
 My thesis won APSA's 2013 Edward S. Corwin Award for the best doctoral dissertation in the field of Public Law.
-Before coming to Oxford I was an Assistant Professor at the Center for Research and Teaching in Economics (CIDE) in Mexico City.

 Advanced Qualitative Methods